 Upon launching the app, you're greeted with Ultimate Guitar Hero's homescreen.
 You can choose to learn one of the most popular tabs on Ultimate Guitar or paste in a URL to any other tab on the website.

 Ultimate Guitar Hero's homescreen.

 Play, you enter the game screen.
 It's packed with features:

-Game screen features
+Game screen features.

-- Game Feedback: You'll know when you've played something right or wrong.
-When you play a note correctly, it will "poof" away on the screen.
+Game Feedback: You'll know when you've played something right or wrong.
+When you play a note correctly, it'll "poof" away on the screen.
 If you pluck the wrong string, the string you plucked will bend and flash red.
 If you pluck the right string but have your finger in the wrong place, an arrow and number will pop up, indicating the number of frets you should move your finger up or down on that string.

 The game is currently designed to work with a MIDI guitar — could we extend it to work with any guitar, possibly through the use of microphone input and audio analysis?